Manage Log Timestamps with Edge Delta

 3. Convert the Timestamp

-The item[“timestamp”] attribute is specified in Unix Milli so the captured timestamp from the previous step will also need to be converted using the convert_timestamp CEL macro.
+The item["timestamp"] attribute is specified in Unix time in milliseconds so the captured timestamp from the previous step will also need to be converted using the convert_timestamp CEL macro.

 As a reminder, this is the required syntax: